kirillov-n-s/opengl_rendering/README.md

-University practice in computer graphics using OpenGL
+University practice in computer graphics: using OpenGL